-My recent photographs are like environmental portraits with the person framed out.
-The actions recorded in the things and places people have made, damaged, repaired, preserved or restored tell better stories than a smile or a pose.
+For many years I photographed something like environmental portraits with the person framed out.
+The actions recorded in the things and places people have made, damaged, repaired, neglected, preserved or restored tell better stories than a smile or a pose.

-I’m trained in watercolor, but find mixed media and printmaking suit my vision better.
+Today I work in mixed media and printmaking.
 I like creating a sense of depth or form with flat shapes.
 There’s magic in silhouettes, in representing one texture with another, in simplifying almost to abstraction.